 - In the seven years that HRC has tracked anti-transgender violence, an average of at least 22 have been victims of fatal violence each year.

-- So far in 2020, at least 34 have been fatally shot or killed by other violent means.
-Since HRC began tracking this data in 2013, advocates have never seen such a high number at this point in the year.
+- In 2020, at least 44 were fatally shot or killed by other violent means.
+Since HRC began tracking this data in 2013, advocates have never seen such a high number during a single year.

 - Violence against us is often unreported — or misreported, as we are often deadnamed and mis-gendered by police and the media.